michaelcullum/yukari/README.markdown

 Make your changes to the files in the **src/** directory, then make changes to addons in the **addons/** directory.
 When ready, use the provided packaging script to compile the next build.
     $ ./build/package.sh

 Please note that this script will, by default, attempt to sign any phars it builds.
+You will need to modify the script itself to prevent this if you don't want the phars signed.

 ### Building addons